mks-archive/concierge/README.md

       service.path += '?client_id=' + auth.client_id + '&client_secret=' + auth.client_secret + '&v=' + date;
     };

-###Concierges for Hypermedia-Specific Content-Types
+###Concierge Candidates for Hypermedia-Specific Content-Types
-We also envision people being able to build different Concierges that each work with a different hypermedia-specific content type.
+We also envision people being able to build different Concierge Candidates that each work with a different hypermedia-specific content type.
 For example we envision it will be possible to create a Concierge for any or all of the following that could allow a Concierge Script to interact with any hypermedia API that uses them, such as these and others:

 - [**Siren**](http://github.com/kevinswiber/siren#readme)
 - [**HAL**](http://stateless.co/hal_specification.html)
 - [**Collection+JSON**](http://amundsen.com/media-types/collection/)
 - [**oData Lite**](http://skydrive.live.com/?cid=0d23ed2816deea7b&id=D23ED2816DEEA7B%21966)

-##The Concierge Server
+##Concierge Servers

-Concierge Scripts will be run by a **_Concierge Server_** and in concept a Concierge server could be hosted as an API proxy, locally as part of your client SDK, or ideally side-by-side with the API server by the providers of the API.
+Concierge Scripts will be run by a **_Concierge Server_** and in concept a Concierge Server could be hosted as an API proxy, locally as part of your client SDK, or ideally side-by-side with the API server by the providers of the API.
 Theoretically a Concierge Script could run anywhere.
 You could potentially have numerous Concierge servers in parallel and/or in series as a way to offload API processing from the client and yet maintain the purity of the RESTful API.

 ###Technology: Currently Node.js

-The current Concierge code has been implemented using [Node.js](http://nodejs.org) and the [ current demo](http://concierge.jit.su) is hosted on [Nodejistu](http://nodejitsu.com) at [concierge.jit.su](http://concierge.jit.su) _(and it **may or may not** be working at the time you read this)_.
+The current code for Concierge is implemented using [Node.js](http://nodejs.org) and the [ current demo](http://concierge.jit.su) is hosted on [Nodejistu](http://nodejitsu.com) at [concierge.jit.su](http://concierge.jit.su) _(and it **may or may not** be working at the time you read this)_.
 This demo is far from impressive; it is what it is at this point.
 We can always improve it later. :)

 It's our team's first stab at a Node.js app so we're probably doing a tremendous amount wrong.
 I'm sure I'm doing a lot wrong.
 But that can be improved.
 But as programmers we all know that kind of disclaimer.